-Affidavit of Diligent Search and Inquiry for Default Litigants
+Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

-Home > Florida Form 12.913b
+Home > Florida Diligent Search Form 12.913b

-Form 12.913(b): Affidavit of Diligent Search and Inquiry
+Florida Form 12.913(b): Affidavit of Diligent Search and Inquiry

 This page gives quick access to Florida Family Law Form 12.913(b) for users who need to review, download, or reference the affidavit in a family law matter involving a party whose whereabouts are unknown.

-About Form 12.913(b)
+About Florida Form 12.913(b)

-Form 12.913(b) is part of the Florida Family Law Forms and is used as an Affidavit of Diligent Search and Inquiry.
+Florida Form 12.913(b) is part of the Florida Family Law Forms and is used as an Affidavit of Diligent Search and Inquiry.
 It is typically required in family law matters when a party cannot be located and constructive service such as service by publication is being pursued.
 The form is intended to document the specific efforts made to locate the individual and demonstrate to the court that a thorough and good faith search has been conducted.

-This affidavit generally includes a detailed checklist of investigative steps tailored to family related cases, such as contacting relatives, reviewing prior residences, and conducting other reasonable inquiries relevant to locating the missing party.
+This Florida affidavit generally includes a detailed checklist of investigative steps tailored to family related cases, such as contacting relatives, reviewing prior residences, and conducting other reasonable inquiries relevant to locating the missing party.
 Proper completion and notarization are essential, as the form becomes part of the court record and may impact how the case proceeds.

 This page is provided for general informational purposes to help identify and access the form more easily.
 It is not a substitute for legal advice, clerk guidance, or specific court requirements, which may vary by jurisdiction.